oscardelben/sheet/README.md

 Please note that to open urls, sheet will use the `open` command on mac os x and `xdg-open` in linux.
 Patches welcome for other systems.

+### Copying sheets

+sheet will use either `pbcopy` or `xclip` to copy the content of a sheet to the clipboard, make sure you have one of those installed (or open an issue indicating another copy program).

 ### Behind the scenes